• Skip to main content

 Fr.
 Francolons donated his original Manitou home to be used as a sanitarium, especially for the treatment of tuberculosis.
 His castle was once connected to the Montcalme sanitarium via an underground tunnel.
 The Sisters of Mercy used this tunnel to deliver meals.

-In 1907 the sanitarium patients into Miramont were moved in Miramont after it was destroyed by an electrical fire.
+In 1907, the sanitarium patients were moved to Miramont after it was destroyed by an electrical fire.
 It continued to be used as a sanitarium for the following 20 years.
-By 1928, operating the sanitarium was no longer financially viable and so the castle was used by the Sisters as a boarding house for the elite class and later as a vacation home for clergyman.
-Eventually it was left empty and remained so until it was sold to private owners in 1946.
+By 1928, operating the sanitarium was no longer financially viable, and so the castle was used by the Sisters as a boarding house for the elite class and later as a vacation home for clergymen.
+Eventually, it was left empty and remained so until it was sold to private owners in 1946.

 Self-Guided Tours